tbm/supporters/README.md

 These are recipes for some common tasks that one might want to complete on the command line with the Supporters database.

+* Add a Supporter from the command line:
+        ./scripts/add-supporter.plx <DBFILE>